CBG vs. CBD: What's the Difference?

 Many studies are showing that when you consume a single cannabinoid, it interacts positively with the body.
 However, there's an overwhelming amount of research suggesting that when more than one cannabinoid enters the bloodstream simultaneously, the benefits are exponentially multiplied.
 That benefit-boosting relationship is called the "Entourage Effect."
 The idea behind this incredible phenomenon is that a blend of cannabinoids works better than individually.

-Here at Healist, we use the highest quality broad-spectrum hemp extract, which contains high levels of CBD, but includes other body-nourishing cannabinoids such as CBG, CBDA, CBN, and CBC, and therapeutic compounds like amino acids, terpenes, vitamins, and minerals that work in synergy with each other to provide you with positive wellness benefits.* And unlike full-spectrum hemp extract -- which contains around 0.3% THC -- our broad-spectrum hemp extracts are non-psychoactive with undetectable levels of THC.
+Here at Healist, we use the highest quality broad-spectrum hemp extract, which contains high levels of CBD, but includes other body-nourishing cannabinoids such as CBG, CBDA, CBN, and CBC, and therapeutic compounds like amino acids, terpenes, vitamins, and minerals that work in synergy with each other to provide you with positive wellness benefits.* And unlike full-spectrum hemp extract -- which contains up to 0.3% THC -- our broad-spectrum hemp extracts are non-psychoactive with undetectable levels of THC.
 What's not to love?

 Is CBG Used Similarly To CBD?

 Yes!
 Just like CBD, the most common way CBG is produced for consumers is as an oil.
-You can get the body-nourishing benefits of CBG by using pure CBG oil.
+You can get the body-nourishing potential benefits of CBG by using pure CBG oil.
 However, CBG oils can be difficult to find -- not to mention expensive.